Ueda-Ichitaka/MasterCyberrange/README.md

 The contributions of this work lie in the development of a sophisticated cyber range envi- ronment and the achievement of full detectability, offering researchers a valuable platform for conducting reproducible cyber security experiments.
 Future research directions include enhancing scenario complexity and exploring AI-driven data analysis.
 Overall, this thesis contributes to advancing cyber security research by providing in- novative tools and methodologies for evaluating cyber threats in critical infrastructure networks.

-## Installation
-The usage of the AROS requires a running OpenStack instance.

 ## Support
 If support is needed, please contact the uueaj@student.kit.edu E-Mail.